openhoangnc/box-browser/Contributing.md

 Simply put, the way to create a Pull request is first to;

-1. Fork the repository of the project which in this case is [FOSS Browser](https://github.com/scoute-dich/browser)
+1. Fork the repository of the project which in this case is [BOX Browser](https://github.com/scoute-dich/browser)
 2. Commit modifications and changes to your fork
 3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the original repository you forked your repository from in step 1